Key Specs of Toyota Yaris

-Toyota Yaris Variants: The sedan is offered in a total of seven variants: J-Optional, G-Optional, J, G, V, V-Optional, and VX.
+Toyota Yaris Variants: It is sold in seven variants: J-Optional, G-Optional, J, G, V, V-Optional, and VX.

-Toyota Yaris Powertrains: Toyota offers the sedan with a BS6-compliant 1.5-litre petrol engine that makes 107PS and 140Nm.
-This setup is either paired to a 6-speed MT or a 7-step CVT option.
-The petrol manual returns a mileage of 17.18kmpl, while the petrol automatic has a claimed fuel efficiency figure of 18.10kmpl.
+Toyota Yaris Powertrains: Toyota provides the sedan with a 1.5-litre petrol engine (107PS/140Nm) paired to a 6-speed MT or 7-step CVT.
+The manual returns a mileage of 17.18kmpl, while the automatic has a claimed fuel efficiency of 18.10kmpl.

-Toyota Yaris Features: In terms of features, the Yaris boasts a few segment-firsts such as roof-mounted rear AC vents, 60:40 split folding rear seats, acoustic and vibration control glass, solar energy-absorbing windshield with infrared cut-off, and infotainment system with air gesture control.
+Toyota Yaris Features: The Yaris comes with roof-mounted rear AC vents, 60:40 split-folding rear seats, acoustic and vibration control glass, solar energy-absorbing windshield (with infrared cut-off), and infotainment system with air-gesture control.